This page will outline my experience with working with a real estate agent in Barcelona to find and buy a property.

 It is best to be as specific as you can when describing what you want to the estate agent.
 Tell them that you only wish to receive calls to visit properties that meet your specifications.
 I found that many of the properties present in the portfolio in the office were not present on their online website.
 The best way to find the properties is to visit the real estate office itself.

-When I first started searching with the estate agents they called a few times with properties that what I wanted.
+When I first started searching with the estate agents they called a few times with properties that didn't have what I wanted.
 However, after informing them that I only wished to be contacted with the properties that fitted the brief I had given they were good in meeting that requirement.
 In all, I only visited three properties, and on the third property it was what I was looking for.

 Before visiting a property the real estate agent will give you a form to fill in for each property that you are about to visit to keep a record.